strangerstudios/pmpro-aweber/readme.txt

 Contributors: strangerstudios
 Tags: pmpro, paid memberships pro, aweber, email marketing Requires at least: 4
-Tested up to: 5.2.2
+Tested up to: 5.4.1
 Stable tag: 1.3.1

-Sync your WordPress users and members with AWeber lists.
+Add users and members to AWeber lists based on their membership level.

 == Description ==

-Sync your WordPress users and members with AWeber lists.
+Add users and members to AWeber lists based on their membership level.

+This plugin offers extended functionality for [membership websites using the Paid Memberships Pro plugin](https://wordpress.org/plugins/paid-memberships-pro/) available for free in the WordPress plugin repository.

-If Paid Memberships Pro is installed you can sync users by membership level, otherwise all users can be synced to one or more lists.
+With Paid Memberships Pro installed, you can specify unique lists for each membership level.

+The settings page allows the site admin to specify which lists to assign for all users and members to plus additional features you may wish to adjust.
+The first step is to connect your website to AWeber using your account's authorization code.

 == Installation ==
+This plugin works with and without Paid Memberships Pro installed.

+= Download, Install and Activate! =
 1. Upload the `pmpro-aweber` directory to the `/wp-content/plugins/` directory of your site.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. The settings page is at Settings --> PMPro AWeber in the WP dashboard.
+1. Navigate to Settings > PMPro Aweber to proceed with setup.

+= Configuration and Settings =

+**Authorize your app with AWeber:** Your Authorization Code will be provided once the app is authorized with your AWeber account.
+Navigate to Settings > PMPro AWeber in the WordPress dashboard to authorize your app with AWeber.

+After entering your Authorization Code, continue with the setup by assigning All User Lists, Membership Level Lists, and review the additional settings.

+For full documentation on all settings, please visit the [AWeber Integration Add On documentation page at Paid Memberships Pro](https://www.paidmembershipspro.com/add-ons/pmpro-aweber-integration/).

+Filter hooks are available for developers that need to customize specific aspects of the integration.
+[Please explore the plugin's action and filter hooks here](https://www.paidmembershipspro.com/add-ons/pmpro-aweber-integration/#hooks).

 == Frequently Asked Questions ==